esentri/domainlifecycles/readme_persistence.md

 <a name="flyway-setup"></a>
 #### Flyway

-To use be able to use NitroX DLC Persistence currently only jOOQ is available as NitroX persistence provider.
+To use be able to use DLC Persistence currently only jOOQ is available as persistence provider.
 Therefore, it is necessary to generate jOOQ classes representing the database tables and other database objects.

 The build setup of jOOQ in connection with Flyway is our recommended setup.
 As it's a bit tricky, you can refer to the sample project linked below, to see the setup working with Maven as well as with Gradle.

-The use of [Flyway](https://flywaydb.org/) is not necessary for NitroX DLC, but we nonetheless recommend the use of a tool for database structure version control.
+The use of [Flyway](https://flywaydb.org/) is not necessary for DLC, but we nonetheless recommend the use of a tool for database structure version control.

 <a name="jooq-runtime-configuration"></a>
-#### jOOQ runtime configuration with NitroX DLC
+#### jOOQ runtime configuration with DLC

 A typical runtime configuration for jOOQ using Spring Boot looks like that:
 ```Java